jonathan-smith-1/paillier/README.md

 Implementation
 --------------

-This pure Python implementation exploits Python's long type with its arbitrary precision arithmetics.
-Public key is serializable, thus it can be pickled along with the encrypted numbers and sent to a remote server for computation.
+This pure Python implementation exploits the int type in Python 3 with its arbitrary precision arithmetic.
+The generated public key is serializable, so it can be pickled along with the encrypted numbers and sent to a remote server for computation.

-The code is loosely based on [Thep][1] and a few ActiveState recipes.
+According to [mikeivanov][1]'s repository, the code is loosely based on [Thep][3] and a few ActiveState recipes.

 Please note that this implementation's primary purpose is education;
 it is **not suitable for production use** as it is.